-Need to know how to pay your staff for the 2022 Public Holidays?
+Need to know how to pay your staff for the Matariki Public Holiday?
 You’re in the right place!

 How do I work out how to pay my staff for public holidays?

 To work out an employee’s statutory and public holidays entitlements, you need to know whether the day is an ‘otherwise working day’ for the employee.
 Basically, is it a day that they would normally have worked, if it were not a public holiday?